-Mark Weal is a member of the WAIS Group and a Web Science Trust Fellow.
-His current research interests include the application of Semantic Web technologies to pervasive systems.
+In addition to online behaviour change initiatives, Mark's research interests include the application of Semantic Web technologies to pervasive systems and methodologies for the use of social media data to assist in disaster managment.
 Mark has worked for a number of years in the area of information systems, from hypermedia systems for eLearning through to information infrastructures for multi-user pervasive experiences as exemplified by his work on the Equator IRC.
-Mark is a senior lecturer and supervisor for the Web Science Doctoral Training Centre in Southampton.
-Mark's work has been extensively cross disciplinary, engaging with teachers, archivists and nursing practitioners amongst others.
+Mark is a supervisor for the Web Science Doctoral Training Centre in Southampton.
+Mark's work has been extensively cross disciplinary, engaging with clinicians, teachers, archivists and nursing practitioners amongst others.

 The UBhave project seeks to investigate the power and challenges of using mobile phones and social networking for Digital Behaviour Change Interventions (DBCIs), and to contribute to creating a scientific foundation for digitally supported behaviour change.